ashawkey/note/data_science/pytorch_pitfalls.md

 when the dataset returns a dictionary containing your data, always use `deepcopy ` when you save some values elsewhere.

 https://github.com/pytorch/pytorch/issues/973#issuecomment-459398189

+## Cuda-device assert triggered

+### Features

+Trigger this error once you access the tensor's data.

+But you can view its shape, modify the shape, etc.

+### True fix

+This is usually caused by un-intended modification of your data.

+Usually caused by out-of-index accession of another data that violates the data in this tensor.